 Land banking, also known as land hoarding, is nothing new but has become a more noticeable issue in recent years due to the increasing housing problem, which is largely a matter of supply.
 House builders complain of the lack of access to or the excessive cost of building sites as the main reason for their inability to deliver the houses required.
 When the houses are built the high cost of land acquisition is contained in the final price, hence the high house prices, of which a large proportion is the cost of the site.
 Continue reading

 As explained in the basic principles of part 1 the economic rent of land arises inexorably and is collected by whoever is in control of the land, whether an individual or a government.
 This economic rent varies according to the productivity on each site, and is known by economists as a ‘differential rent’.
 Continue reading

-These are some of the Typical objections raised by opponents of LVT:
+These are some of the routine objections raised by opponents of LVT:

 - LVT is a form of wealth confiscation.